Extreme Hotel Deals About Us, FAQ, and Booking Guide

 Tricks We Won’t Promote

 You will never see any kind of tricks on our site that we know to be illegal.
-Beyond that, as a general rule, we do not promote altering code, intercepting web traffic, or in any way manipulating systems through unusual manual processes.
+Beyond that we do not promote altering code, intercepting web traffic, or in any way manipulating systems through unusual manual processes.
 This isn’t a video game from the 1990s.
 Don’t expect any “open first screen, forward, then back, enter promo code, hit refresh, open up 2nd window, press up.”
-We know those approaches are out there, and no disrespect to the players, but that’s not our style.
+We know some people do these things but it is not our style.

 How to get the deals.
 The Importance of being first

 If you are ready to book deals, or your on our email newsletter and wondering why you’re having trouble getting the hotels, please remember these are often limited time offers.
 The best deals and tricks often sell out or get pulled within an hour or less.
 There is not usually time to do much besides look at dates and buy.
 Your best chance is to set up a real time notification system that gives you a push notification, such as a message popping up on your phone, a text, etc. A lot of people rely on a passive notification where they have to refresh a website or choose to check their email.
 This puts you at a huge disadvantage.
 Get real time push notifications on your phone by sending an SMS to 40404 with the text: follow @ExtremeHotDeal Get real time push notifications from Gmail for emails only from specific senders

 Is the Deal Really Gone?